-The purpose of this work is to assess the future potential impact of the REM business activity on reducing incidents of oil leakages resulting from oil import to Israel.
+The purpose of this work is to assess the future potential impact of the business activity of the REM Partnership to reduce the incidents of oil leaks resulting from the import of oil to Israel.
 These events are due to maritime transportation of oil to Israel, as well as due to land transportation of oil imported to Israel through dedicated infrastructure.
 These events have enormous and long-term environmental consequences, and the costs of rehabilitating the environmental damage are enormous.
 This assessment is forward-looking, and relates to the expected impact from 2025 to 2050.
 The assessment is based on various assumptions (data and forecasts), which originate from accessible information sources and the partnership itself.
 We thank Deloitte for its assistance in preparing this analysis.